tbedford/Ant-Allocator/README.md

-After struggling with pen and paper for a while, I realized that it helps to visualize the allocated memory (used and free) as separate from the nodes that manage the blocks memory.
+After struggling with pen and paper for a while, I realized that it helps to visualize the allocated memory (used and free) as separate from the nodes that manage the blocks of memory.

 The following diagram shows this:

 ![Heap Memory Allocator](./images/Memory_allocator_1.png)

-TODO: I need to redo the diagrams:
+Basic definitions of things in my implementation:

 * Nodes - used for managing allocated blocks in a doubly linked-list.
 * Mem - the memory the application will actually use.